Wireless Headphone Test

 HiFiMan Ananda-BT Review

-With the new Ananda-BT wireless open back headphones, HiFiMAN wants to appeal to gamers and hi-fi freaks alike.
+Wireless to Perfect Sound – With the new Ananda-BT wireless open back headphones, HiFiMAN wants to appeal to gamers and hi-fi freaks alike.

 There is an undeniable and ongoing trend towards headphones that promise highest level of sonic pleasure but without the often annoying cables.
 Manufacturers have long since stopped only building wireless versions at the lower end of the price range.
 Nowadays there are increasingly appearing high end wireless headphones – as for example the HiFiMan Ananda-BT, a planar magnetic and open back model for well over 1000 Euros.